jonifreeman/spmd/README.md

 A distributed system consists of connected *nodes*.
 Spmd keeps track of the nodes and provides functions to manage the cluster.
 A *node* in the cluster is a JVM which is registered to spmd process.
-It is a responsibility of spmd to assign a free port for node to use when it registers itself.
 Each node has a *name*, *network address*, and *port*.
+It is a responsibility of spmd to assign a free port to node for use when it registers itself.

-Currently it offers following features (note, the scripts referred below has only been tested with Ububtu Linux, please provide patches for other systems):
+Currently following features are offered (note, the scripts referred below has only been tested with Ububtu Linux, please provide patches for other systems):

 spmd
 ----

-Port mapper daemon which keeps track of local nodes and assigns free ports for them. spmd is started automatically when first node on host starts (unless it is already running).
+Port mapper daemon which keeps track of local nodes and assigns free ports to them. spmd is started automatically when first node on host starts (unless it is already running).